 Order Your Finances

 Order enough insurance to cover your final expenses (funeral cost).
-If you have debts (credit cards, medical bills, personal and/or car loan, you need to be able to cover those expenses.
+If you have debts (credit cards, medical bills, personal and/or car loan), you need to be able to cover those expenses.
 You may own your home that still has a mortgage, you’ll need additional coverage for that also.
 Some people have a separate insurance policy, called mortgage insurance that pays off their loan balance in case of death.

 Mortgage insurance may not be the most economical way to go.
 It depends on your age at the time you purchase life or mortgage insurance.

 As a former insurance professional, Whole Life insurance may be the way to go economically speaking.
 With this type of insurance, you may not be able to purchase a high amount of coverage due to the cost, but the coverage usually last to age 100, depending on the policy.
-Plus, older adults may only purchase enough to cover final expenses.
+Plus, older adults may only be able purchase enough to cover final expenses.

 You can borrow against this type of policy and you don’t have to pay it back if you choose not to, however, the amount you borrow if not paid back will be deducted from the face amount.
 For instance your face amount is $10,000, you withdraw or borrow $3,000…your beneficiary would receive $7,000 ($3,000 would be deducted).

-Terms Life insurance is the least expensive of the types of life insurance.
+Term Life insurance is the least expensive of the types of life insurance.
 It’s called “Term” insurance because the coverage is for a set length of time.
 There are different types of term policies as well.
-The most popular type of term policy is the level term.
+The most popular type of term policy is the level term insurance.
 Depending on the company’s products, you may purchase level term for a set amount of time with no price change.
 When that term is over, for example, in a 10-year term, and you decide to renew, then the cost will correspond to your age at renewal.

 Then there’s Universal Life (UL) insurance.
 It’s not as expensive as Whole Life and not as cheap as Term Life insurance.
 During the time I sold insurance, UL was some kind of hot commodity.
 This type of policy was so amazing that some owners of this policy used it as an investment for retirement.
 I’m no longer in the insurance business, so a talk with your agent would be in order.

 For any Senior Sister who does not have her life policy yet or if you need an insurance overhaul, please consult with a license agent who can go over your needs and recommend the best type of policy for you.
-An agent who is limited to selling one type of insurance will recommend only what he sells—get what I’m saying?
+An agent who is limited to selling one type of insurance will recommend only what he/she sells—get what I’m saying?